piyush200418/API/README.md

 A comprehensive development of a Node.js API server for a mock electronics store, complete with a full DevOps monitoring and alerting stack using Prometheus, Grafana, and Alertmanager.

 This project showcases:
-*   Custom API development with Node.js and Express.js
+*   Custom API development with Node.js and Express.js.
-*   Instrumentation of an application to expose custom metrics using `prom-client`
+*   Instrumentation of an application to expose custom metrics using `prom-client`.
-*   Configuration and operation of Prometheus for metrics scraping and storage
+*   Configuration and operation of Prometheus for metrics scraping and storage.
-*   Creation of insightful dashboards in Grafana for real-time visualization
+*   Creation of insightful dashboards in Grafana for real-time visualization.
-*   Implementation of alert rules in Prometheus and handling by Alertmanager
+*   Implementation of alert rules in Prometheus and handling by Alertmanager.

 ---